MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 This section provides a detailed insight into the API functionality, use cases, and flows.
-It starts with Table 7 presenting a list and short description of all business use cases then presents the variants of end-to-end interaction flows, and in the following subchapters describes the API usage flow and examples for each of the use cases.
+It starts with Table 7 presenting a list and short description of all business use cases then present the variants of end-to-end interaction flows, and in the following subchapters describe the API usage flow and examples for each of the use cases.

 | Use Case # | Use Case Name                                                  | Use Case Description                                                                                                                                                                |